Distribution of tree parameters by martingale approach: Number of automorphisms

 \section{Number of automorphisms}

 An \emph{automorphism} of a graph $G$ is a bijection $\sigma: V(G) \to V(G)$ such that the edge set of $G$ is preserved under $\sigma$.
-The automorphism group of a random tree, particularly the distribution of the size of the automorphism group, has been studied in some detail \cite{McKeon1996, Kennedy1990}.
-Bona and Flajolet \cite{Bona2009} studied this random variable for unlabelled rooted non-plane trees and phylogenetic trees (rooted non-plane binary trees with labelled leaves).
-They showed that in both cases that the distribution is \emph{asymptotically lognormal}; that is, the logarithm of the number of automorphisms in a random tree is asymptotically normal.
-In her PhD thesis Yu \cite{Yu2012} determined the asymptotics of $\Exp{\log \Autabs{\Tran}}$, where $\Tran$ is a uniform random element of $\mathcal{T}_n$.
+Bona and Flajolet \cite{Bona2009} studied this parameter for random unlabelled rooted non-plane trees and random phylogenetic trees (rooted non-plane binary trees with labelled leaves).
+They showed that in both cases the distribution is \emph{asymptotically lognormal}; that is, the logarithm of the number of automorphisms in a random tree is asymptotically normal.
+McKeon \cite{McKeon1996} proved asymptotic formulas for the number automorphisms in related random models of unlabelled locally restricted trees.

+In her PhD thesis Yu \cite{Yu2012} determined the asymptotics of $\Exp{\log \Autabs{\Tran}}$ for uniform random labelled tree $\Tran$.
 She also made the following conjecture:

 \begin{conj} \cite{Yu2012} The distribution of $\Autabs{\Tran}$ is asymptotically lognormal. \end{conj}